IBM/optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/intro-scenario/README.md

 and other information about the distribution plants such as production cost and capacity, to reach our goal of minimizing overall cost.

+## Learning Objectives

+In this tutorial, you will explore the following key capabilities:
+ * You will learn how to build Optimization model
+ * A model builder to guide developers through the typical optimization development steps
+ * Dashboards for communicating the optimization model results

+## Prerequisites

+Required software, access, and files
+To complete this lab, you will need:
+* IBM Cloud Pak for Data
+* IBM Watson Machine Learning Service

+## Estimated Time
+After the prerequisites are met, it should take you around 35-45 minutes to complete this tutorial.

+If you are familiar with optimization problems, you can skip down to step 1.

 ![importProj](../images/DO-inputs.png)

+## Intro to Decision Optimization (Skip down to steps if familiar with Optimization problems)

 ### How should I use Decision Optimization to reach an optimal solution?